Drive

 One identity instead of four

-No more matrix of AD account + mail account + VPN account + NAS credential.
+No more matrix of AD account, mail account, VPN account and NAS credential.
 One OxiMail account, one authentication surface, one revocation path when someone leaves.
-LDAP sync is planned for enterprises that keep an AD of record — but AD stops being the authentication boundary.
+LDAP sync is there for enterprises that keep an AD of record — but AD stops being the authentication boundary.

-Identity management AD + mail + VPN + NAS — separate systems to keep in sync One JMAP identity; LDAP sync planned
+Identity management AD + mail + VPN + NAS — separate systems to keep in sync One JMAP identity, LDAP sync available

 Roadmap